learn-co-curriculum/phase-0-macos-env-python/README.md

 # Installing Python on macOS

-## Install pyenv
+## Install `pyenv`

-Before installing Python, we first need to install pyenv, a version manager for Python.
+Before installing Python, we first need to install `pyenv`, a version manager for Python.
 We will likely only use Python version 3.8.13 in the Software Engineering curriculum, but installing pyenv will make it simple to install newer versions later on.